isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub.rst

 When using DataLab, one opens the network-connection to the notebook via the Google Cloud Console and Cloud shell in particular.
 However, here, we can't use the cloud shell to open the Jupyter notebook because it uses a different ssh tunnelling system.
 This is a clear case where using DataLab is going to be easier in the Google ecosystem.

+If you log into the cloud console, find Dataproc and click on your cluster, under the cluster name is a link that brings up the commands to create an SSH tunnel to connect to a web interface.

 Essentially, the two commands, ON A MAC, are:

 ::